 With these definitions, we can use the work and span to predict how an OpenCilk program will speedup and scale on multiple processors.
 The math is fairly simple, but we'll change the names a bit to confuse you.

 When analyzing a OpenCilk program, we like to talk about the running time of the program on various numbers of processors.
 We'll use to denote the execution time of the program on processors.
 Thus, using the descriptions of Work and Span:

-is the Work is the Span
+- is the Work

 Note that on 2 processors, the execution time can never be less than

 .
 In general, we can state the Work Law:

 Similarly, for P processors, the execution time is never less than the execution time on an infinite number of processorrs, hence the Span Law: